chrisvdm/redwoodjs-stripe/README.md

 >
 > The following steps won't be needed for much longer

-5. Checkout a subscription item using "user@test.com" as email.
+5. Checkout a subscription item using "user@test.com" as the email.

 6. Configure Customer Portal in the [Stripe Dashboard](https://dashboard.stripe.com/subscriptions)